Introduction to quantum groups: 8b. Laws of characters

 (6) This is something elementary, which follows from (1) above, and from the fact that the morphisms of Woronowicz algebras increase the spaces of fixed points.

 (7) This follows by using (6), and the Peter-Weyl theory, the idea being that if $f$ is not injective, then it must strictly increase one of the spaces $Fix(u^{\otimes k})$. \end{proof}

-As a conclusion to all this, given a compact quantum group $G$, computing $\mu=law(\chi)$ is the main question to be solved, and this regardless of our precise motivation for studying $G$.
+As a conclusion, computing $\mu=law(\chi)$ is the main question to be solved, from a mathematical viewpoint.
+The same goes for physics too, although this is rather folklore.
 In what follows we will be interested in computing such laws, for the main examples of quantum groups that we have.
 In the easy quantum group case, we have:

 \begin{theorem} For an easy quantum group $G=(G_N)$, coming from a category of partitions $D=(D(k,l))$, the asymptotic moments of the main character are given by

 where $D(k)=D(\emptyset,k)$, with the limiting sequence on the left consisting of certain integers, and being stationary at least starting from the $k$-th term. \end{theorem}